mrsarm/rust-actix-contrib-logger/README.md

 (see `Logger::custom_level()` and `Logger::custom_error_resp_level()`)
 and by default server errors are logged with `ERROR` level.

-Moreover, error in response log are also configurable, and by default logged as `ERROR` in server side failures.
+Moreover, error in response logs are also configurable, and by default logged as `ERROR` in server side failures.

 The Logger middleware uses the standard log crate to log information.
 You should enable logger for